markreha/playspringboot/README.md

  ```
 	- Go to Overview in azure and restart the app.
 	- Click on the app link in the Azure Overview page (it make take a few minutes until app is restarted and running).

+## AWS:
+1) Go to All Services and under Compute click on the Elastic Beanstalk option or type elastic beanstalk in the search bar.
+Once you see Elastic Beanstalk click on that option.
+2) Select Applications from the left pane.
+Click on the 'Create a new Application' button.
+Complete the following steps:
+	- Give the Application a name and click the Create button.
+	- Click on the 'Creat a new environment' button.
+	- Select the 'Web server environment' option.
+Click the Select button.
+	- Under the 'Platform' section select the Java platform option and the Coretto 11 option.
+	- Under the 'Application code' section Select the 'Sample application' option.
+	- Click the 'Configure more options' button.
+	- Under the 'Database' section click the Edit button.
+	- Select the mysql, the version of MySQL that you have built your application with, and the db.t2.micro options.
+Set the username and password for MySQL.
+Click the Save button.
+	- Click the 'Create environment' button.
+	- It will take quite a few minutes before your application is ready.
+From the left pane click the Environments link and wait until the Health of your environments shows as OK.
+	- From the left pane under your environment name click the Configuration link.
+Under the Database configuration click the link to URL of your database.
+This will open the RDS service.
+Click on your DB under the DB identifier column.
+		- IMPORTANT: Under the 'Connectivity & security' section make sure the Public Accessibility setting is set to Yes.
+		- IMPORTANT: Under the 'Security group rules' section click on the 'EC2 Security Group - Inbound' security group.
+Under the 'Inbound rules' tab click the 'Edit inbound rules' button.
+Click the 'Add rule" button.
+Add add a rule for 'All TCP with a source type of 'Anywhere-IPv4' set to 0.0.0.0/0, and click the 'Save Rule' button.
+		- IMPORTANT: Note the database Endpoint and Port under Connectivity" & security' section as this will be your database hostname and port for connecting to your database.
+		- Using MySQL Workbench setup a connection using the AWS Database Endpoint URI and credentials.
+Create the schema and tables by running the DDL script created from your development environment.
+	- Configure and do a Maven build using the version of Java 11 for a JAR application.
+		- NOTE: Elastic BeanStalk’s load balancer uses path “/” by default for health checks.
+If you don’t have that path defined in your controller, your application will keep failing health checks and will show Severe as status in dashboard.
+You can either have “/” endpoint in your controller or edit the load balancer setting later to use different path instead.
+	- From the left pane under your environment name click the Configuration link.
+Under the Softare section click the Edit button.
+Under the 'Environment properties' add the following variable:
+		- SERVER_PORT with a value of 5000.
+Click the Apply button.
+Wait for the changes to be deployed.
+	- From the left pane click the Environments link.
+Click the link for your application environment.
+Click the 'Upload and deploy' button.
+Upload the application JAR file.
+Click the Deploy button.
+Wait for the changes to be deployed.
+	- From the left pane click the click the Environments link.
+Click the application URL to access your application.